nmccarty/idris2-tutorial/src/Tutorial/Functions1/Operators.md

 - `(<=)`, `(>=)`, `(<)`, and `(>)` : Comparison operators
 - `($)`: Function application

+Most of these are *constrained*, that is they work only for types implementing a certain *interface*.
+Don't worry about this right now.
+We will learn about interfaces their own chapter later, and the operators behave as they intuitively should.
+For instance, addition and multiplication work for all numeric types, and comparison operators work for almost all types in the *Prelude* with the exception of functions.

-The most special of the above is the last one.
+The most special of the above is the last one, `($)`.
 It has a priority of 0, so all other operators bind more tightly.
-In addition, function application binds more tightly, so this can be used to reduce the number of parentheses required.
-For instance, instead of writing `isTriple 3 4 (2 + 3 * 1)` we can write `isTriple 3 4 $ 2 + 3 * 1`, which is exactly the same.
-Sometimes, this helps readability, sometimes, it doesn't.
+In addition, function application binds more tightly, so this can be used to reduce the number of parentheses required in an expression.
+For instance, instead of writing `isTriple 3 4 (2 + 3 * 1)` we can write `isTriple 3 4 $ 2 + 3 * 1`, with exactly the same meaning.
+Sometimes this helps readability, other times it doesn't, you will naturally build an intuition for which form of a given expression is more readable with experience, especially from rereading your own code after some time has passed.
 The important thing to remember is that `fun $ x y` is just the same as `fun (x y)`.

 <!-- vi: filetype=idris2:syntax=markdown
 -->